Frequently Asked Questions

 - Hold appropriate state or provincial licensure or certification (exceptions may be considered on an individual basis).
 If the director is not licensed for autonomous practice, there must be a licensed or certified professional on the staff with an appropriate degree to assist the director in the delivery and supervision of the clinical activities and services of the center.

-The IACS Advisory Council, staff, officers, and Accrediting Board Members are all highly qualified professionals who are more than willing to assist counseling centers that are sincerely striving to assure quality services.
+The Board of Directors, and in particular, the Advisory Council are qualified counseling professionals who are more than willing to assist counseling centers that are sincerely striving to assure quality services.
+You may also contact the IACS Executive Director anytime.

-Any director of an IACS accredited center needing questions answered about issues affecting their accreditation status, or a director from a university, 4-year college, or 2-year community college counseling center that is interested in seeking advice about their counseling center becoming accredited by IACS is welcome to use this free service.
+Any IACS-accredited center with questions about issues affecting their accreditation status, or a higher education comprehensive counseling center that is interested in seeking advice about their counseling center becoming accredited by IACS is welcome to use this free service.

 The definition of an FTE professional staff member adopted by the IACS Board of Directors is a full time clinical/administrative position, excluding clerical and trainee staff.